TMairi/tmairi.github.io/_posts/2021-05-10-exploring-ieee-754-arithmetic.md

 4202512
 ```

 This is obviously not the correct value, and in fact, the hexadecimal string we converted does not refer to a value in of itself, but instead an address in memory.
-Your first clue that this may be related to floating numbers is the [movss](https://wiki.cheatengine.org/index.php?title=Assembler:Commands:MOVSS) command, which moves a single-precision floating-point value from a location in memory to another operand (typically an `XMM` register).
+Your first clue that this may be related to floating-point numbers is the [movss](https://wiki.cheatengine.org/index.php?title=Assembler:Commands:MOVSS) command, which moves a single-precision floating-point value from a location in memory to another operand (typically an `XMM` register).
 In this case, a value at the memory address `0x00402010` is being stored in the `xmm0` register, before being copied to the `rbp-0xc` (renamed to `float`) register.

 But what is the value in memory being pushed to the `xmm0` register?
 Well we know by looking at the source code that it must be the value `5.5`, the question is how do we extrapolate this value using `r2`?
 In fact, there are two ways we can ascertain the value being moved into the `xmm0` register.
 The first involves simply looking at a hexadecimal dump of the address being moved into the `xmm0` register, as follows: